tibetan-nlp/annodoc/index.md

 This section gives examples of the various argument relations.
 Because arguments can generally be omitted, care must be taken to assign the correct roles to the arguments that are overt.

-#### `arg1`

-The sole argument of a one-place predicate is marked `arg1`.

-Although verbs of motion can occur with a variety of adpositional phrases, specifying source, destination, and so on, we classify their canonical use as sole argument verbs.
-Adpositional phrases should be linked to motion verbs as oblique modifiers rather than as arguments, using the [`obl`](http://universaldependencies.org/u/dep/obl.html) relation.

-Another example of a single argument verb in many of its uses is ཡོད་.

 #### `arg2`